 Problem #2-The Behavior of the People of Bedford Falls was a Complete 180

 A lot of viewers seem to miss the finer point of why George Bailey wound up having a nervous breakdown.
 They think, “Oh, well he became suicidal because after a lifelong of abuse from Mr. Potter, the embezzlement frame up was the straw that broke the camel’s back.”

 Contrary to popular belief, this is not why he becomes despondent.
 George has a breakdown because he spent his entire life being taken advantage of by the people of Bedford Falls, who constantly thwarted or sabotaged his plans to pursue his lifelong dreams of becoming an architect and man of the world.

 Look at all the key events of his life.
-His first major life goal was to not work for Mr. Potter.
-The reason is that he didn’t want to end up like his father, who had literally been worked to death.
+His first major life goal was to not have anything to do with banking.
+The reason is that he didn’t want to end up like his father, a banker who had literally been worked to death by Mr. Potter.
 Also, unlike so many people of Bedford Falls, he didn’t want to remain stuck in town in a dead end job with no education or future prospects.
 He wanted to leave Bedford Falls, get a college degree, become an architect and travel around the world.